syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Types.md

 ChartSplineType.SetBreakLineForTimeSpanPointsDistanceMoreThan(Chart2.Areas[0].Series[0], new TimeSpan(1, 0, 0, 0));
 {% endhighlight  %}

-> Note: This feature can be applied for non-indexed data alone.
+N> This feature can be applied for non-indexed data alone.
 It cannot be applied for 3D charts.

 ## Heat Map Control